KilZenc/Stardew-SMAPI-Mods/FishingAssistant/README.md

 **Possible values:** `true | false`

 ```
-Fish will instantly bite when you throw fishing rod.
+Fish will instantly bite when you throw a fishing rod.
 ```

 ### InstantCatchFish